BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 - Keeping context between scenes.
 - Synchronized narration with video playback.

-> TODO: coś na temat m.in. transformersów
+> TODO: keeping context between scenes

 ## Results

-Below is an image with link to YouTube video that shows result of processing "Big Buck Bunny" movie through my system.
+Below is an image with link to YouTube video that shows the result of processing "Big Buck Bunny" movie through my system.
 Narrator is already embedded into the movie.
+Sometimes there may be a pause at the beginning of a scene (freeze of first frame).
+This freeze creates space for the narrator to have time to speak.

 [![IMAGE ALT TEXT HERE](doc/img/Thumbnail.png)](https://www.youtube.com/watch?v=F4pD0IXFhg4)